tpr1992/Mod-2-Project-Flatiron-Forum/README.md

 Build authentication - DONE
 Add secure password - DONE
-Disable posting if user is not logged in - DONE
+Disable posting if user is not logged in - DONE Disable replying if user is not logged in - DONE
-Edit posts so that only logged in user can delete - DONE Greet user by username when they visit their own profile page - DONE Comment counter pluralizes when more than one post - DONE
+Edit posts so that only logged in user can delete - DONE Greet user by username when they visit their own profile page - DONE Comment counter pluralizes when more than one post - DONE For user profiles, if user is logged in and on their own page it shows recent activity as 'your recent activity', and if viewing others pages it says 'username's activity
+If non-logged in user tries to visit new post page it prompts them to login and try again - DONE

 ########## Need to do